JHU-PL-Lab/www-pl/ocaml/lecture.md

     and we just showed we have P(2), so we also have P(3).
 - ... etc for all k

-Let us now prove by induction.
+Let us now prove reverse reverses, by induction.

 Theorem: For any list `l` of length n, `rev l ~=` the reverse of `l` .
 Proof.
 Proceed by induction to show this property for any n.